blondchapri/e-baja-hellhound-v1-/README.md

 it has **50nm of torque** ( ˶°ㅁ°) !! <br>

-did more math stuff and got to the conclusion that a static gear box was not very versatile and bad , then I remembered Team Pegasus Baja’s inventory has a CVT and would be perfect for this and would help in making the static gearbox smaller while giving good torque and maintaining nice sustained/top speeds , the one we had was an old **Gaged GX9** again did math stuff landed on the gear ratio of **3:1** for the static gear box , with GX9 the total ratio comes out to **11.7:1** this keeps the gradability at 90% assuming weight is 270kg and using the existing wheels used by Team Pegasus baja in the size of **23X7-10** for the battery we will go with 80ah cuz 80 is the highest we can use (-_-) maybe 2x 40ah ones or 4x 20ah
+did more math stuff and got to the conclusion that a static gear box was not very versatile and bad , then I remembered Team Pegasus Baja’s inventory has a CVT and would be perfect for this and would help in making the static gearbox smaller while giving good torque and maintaining nice sustained/top speeds , the one we had was an old **Gaged GX9** again did math stuff landed on the gear ratio of **3:1** for the static gear box , with GX9 the total ratio comes out to **11.7:1** this keeps the gradability at 90% assuming weight is 270kg and using the existing wheels used by Team Pegasus baja in the size of **23X7-10** <br>
+for the battery we will go with 80ah cuz 80 is the highest we can use (-_-) maybe 2x 40ah ones or 4x 20ah
 ## electrical layout